MicrosoftDocs/quantum-docs-pr/articles/techniques/type-model.md

 The final way to construct new types in Q# is with *user-defined types* (UDTs).
 For any tuple type `T`, we can declare a new user-defined type that is a subtype of `T` with the `newtype` statement.
-In the <xref:microsoft.quantum.canon> namespace, for instance, complex numbers are defined as a user-defined type:
+In the <xref:microsoft.quantum.math> namespace, for instance, complex numbers are defined as a user-defined type:

 ```qsharp
 newtype Complex = (Double, Double);